rstms/tsmtool/README.md

 Tarsnap Status Monitor

-The most excellent tarsnap.com has a clean and functional interface for managing one's account.
+The most excellent backup service tarsnap.com provides a clean and functional interface for managing one's account.
 This tool connects to the web interface and queries data, producing a JSON-formated report.
 The current balance is read, and an estimated monthly cost is calculated based on the site's daily cost data.

 Here's an example of output from the author's account:
 ```